 Offer a view

 Cats love to observe and those who live indoors find great entertainment in studying the trees, birds or squirrels outside.
-You can create a view point for your pet with a cat window perch, a cat tower or an appropriately situated shelf.
+You can create a view point for your pet with a cat window perch, tall cat tree or tower or an appropriately situated shelf.
 This will help your cat feel like it’s part of life outdoors and will make it less lonely if you are away for an extended period each day.

 If you haven't already, install window screens to let your cat enjoy a bit more of the outdoors.
 Open the blinds or curtains.